 COVID-19 Best Practices for Businesses

 There’s no doubt that COVID-19 is going to have significant impact on the U.S. economy for businesses small and large.
-I am going to share some of my thoughts and views on dealing with the COVID-19 Pandemic that hopefully will help business owners deal with the evolving situation.
+Here, I share my thoughts on dealing with the COVID-19 Pandemic along with COVID-19 Best Practices for Business.

 That evening, I discussed the situation with my wife and we agreed that even in Arkansas, it was time to put a plan in place to address the COVID-19 risks.
 We did that over the weekend and contacted our team members to inform them of the plan that we were implementing.
 You can find that plan/protocol here.

-Going back to the conversation with Barb, the call was part of our 10 Weeks to a Better Business program and the topic of break-even basics and additional assignments from the call were very timely.
+Going back to the conversation with Barb, the call was part of our 10 Weeks to a Better Business program.
+The topic of break-even basics and additional assignments from the call were very timely.
 Only if we had prepared 90 days ago could they have been timelier.
-Our participants were challenged with coming back to the next session with assessments of how COVID-19 could impact their businesses and what steps they would be taking to address the COVID-19 risks both physically and financially.
+Our participants were challenged with coming back to the next session with assessments of how COVID-19 could impact their businesses.
+That assignment was to include the steps they would be taking to address the COVID-19 risks both physically and financially.

 One thing that positioned PCO CPA to address the physical risks quickly was our investment in the equipment, applications, servers and training for our team members to work remotely.
 We have been implementing this for the last 3 to 4 years and effective on Monday March 16th we were 100 percent operational with most team members working remotely.
 For a few employees that had not previously worked remotely, we had them setup to work from home by the end of the day.

-Since we meet every day for a short 10 minute huddle that we call the “10:10 meeting”, our employees are already accustomed to meeting virtually and sharing what they are working on along with any “stucks” they need help with.
+Since we meet every day for a short 10 minute huddle that we call the “10:10 meeting”, our employees are already accustomed to meeting virtually.
+We share what weare working on along with any “stucks” we need help with.
 We also cover our weekly score card in one of the 10:10 meetings each week to keep everyone informed on how we are performing individually, departmentally and company-wide.

 - Design work so that team members can and do work remotely as part of your normal business operations.